alexeyraspopov/dataclass/README.md

+# Data Class

+    npm install dataclass
-## Syntax sugar for data structures leveraging the power of type systems in JavaScript and TypeScript

-To provide an effortless way to define data structures for domain models and data transfer objects that are immutable and persistent.
+Syntax sugar that leverages the power of available type systems in JavaScript and TypeScript to provide an effortless way for defining data structures of domain models and data transfer objects that are immutable and persistent.

  * [Getting Started](#getting-started)
  * [API Reference](#api-reference)